 - Why does Workplace by Facebook matter?
 Workplace has the potential to truly change the collaboration game.
 It integrates with much of the same software available to other collaboration software; it benefits from Facebook's years of platform refinement; and it has practically no learning curve for Facebook users.
 If Facebook does things right with Workplace, it could be a serious challenger to collaboration platforms like Slack and Microsoft Teams.

 - What are key Workplace by Facebook features?
 Workplace affects anyone who needs collaboration software.
 It also has the potential to have a huge effect on other collaboration platforms like Slack, Trello, and some Atlassian tools.
-At F8 in 2018, Facebook announced a long list of new integrations for Workplace, making it an even greater competitor in the collaboration platform space.
+At F8 in 2018, Facebook announced a long list of new integrations for Workplace, and recently expanded its profile customization and people search options with Workplace Profiles.

 - When was Workplace by Facebook released?
 Workplace was initially announced in October 2016.
 As of early 2018, Workplace Premium accounts can be created for $3 per user per month, and free Standard accounts are available as well.